CRM infrastructure built for real estate teams that actually close.

 Tech Stack

-VIBE CRM is live on Vercel and serving real estate teams.
+VIBE CRM is deployed on Vercel and onboarding early real estate teams.
 The platform handles multi-tenant data isolation correctly, billing works end-to-end through Stripe, and SMS sequences run without intervention.

-The 40+ Prisma models and 56 API routes aren't impressive because of the count — they're impressive because each one is intentional.
+The 40+ Prisma models and 60+ routes aren't impressive because of the count.
+They're impressive because each one is intentional.
 There's no model that doesn't serve a real user workflow.
 No route that isn't tested against the tenant isolation guarantee.